Restaurant Listings

 STERLING STEAK & LOUNGE

 Decorated with collectible electric guitars, Sterling Steak & Lounge is a beautifully appointed hot spot for carnivores and seafood lovers with fab fare like lobster bisque, seared ahi tuna, 45 oz tomahawk rib eye, baseball sirloin, twin lobster tails, parmesan-crusted sea bass, and pan-seared scallops.
 Sterling also offers gluten-free and vegetarian menu items.
-There is live music seven nights a week in the lounge area, a wine tasting room, and a patio overlooking the Newpark amphitheater.
+There is live music seven nights a week in the lounge area, plus a wine tasting room, and a patio overlooking the Newpark amphitheater.
 Sunday brunch at Sterling is a must.
 1242 Center Dr, 435-800-2884, sterlingsteakandlounge.com $$$$ BR D O P R

 SUSHI BLUE